tandemdrive/ocpi-tariffs/cli/README.md

 #### Validate

-To price a tariff and CDR and see check if the calculation differs from the original CDR use `validate`:
+To price a tariff and CDR and check if the calculation differs from the original CDR use `validate`:

 ```
 Validate a given charge detail record (CDR) against either a provided tariff structure or a tariff that is contained in the CDR itself.